 BJ Homer

 I work on Day One, a great journaling app.
-I mostly write about code and about my religion.
+I mostly write about code, politics, and religion.
 I'm @bjhomer on Twitter.

 • Whose Lives Matter?